 Quotes in the project are from: Charles Baudelaire: The Painter of Modern Life, Angela Carter: Fireworks

 Sei Shonagon: The Pillow Book, and excerpts from videogameYakuza 4.

 Installation view from Ukiyo Diary - One Month in the Floating World at CFF, Centrum för Fotografi, Stockholm March 2017.
 34 channel video piece.
 Scroll down for more images & description.

 Installation view from Ukiyo Diary at Galleri Verkligheten, Umeå, October 2016.

 Installation view from Ukiyo Diary at Skellefteå Konsthall, April 2016.

-The project also exists as a 700 pages film novel in color that can be ordered online here: Ukiyo Diary - the artist book.
+The project also exists as a 700 pages film novel in color that can be read or downloaded as a low res PDF here: Ukiyo Diary - The Artist Book